 Acaster once again played Always Be Comedy in October 2018.
 Whilst chatting with the audience, he came across an angry bloke citing Acaster as the cause of his anger.
 Pulling apart why the audience member was angry, Acaster brilliantly turned the awkward room into waves of laughter which thrilled and entertained the rest of the audience.
 Winning them over, Acaster successfully continued with his set and after the angry man left soon afterwards.

-Acaster returned triumphantly in May 2020 to appear for Always Be Comedy Online in a solo spot and then a Q & A with Ed Gamble.
+Acaster returned triumphantly in May and November 2020 to appear for Always Be Comedy Online.
+In May, he delivered a solo spot followed by a Q & A with Ed Gamble.
 Due to a worldwide pandemic, everybody was locked down in their homes and Acaster broadcast in full view of the virtual front row which included me.
 The comic can make a routine out of any subject even spotting me drinking orange squash and my admission of enjoying Brewdog beer.
 When Acaster and Gamble were on screen, I had never been actually quite so involved and referred to as part of a comedy routine in a comedy show.
 When Acaster was asked if he did not do comedy what would he do, he replied sit next to Richard Gill and encourage him to laugh all day.
+In November, he was interviewed by James Gill and again featured me heavily in his answers as I was grinning from the online front row.
 The wonderful comedian was an absolute joy to watch.